Please read and review. Thank you. *This is a revision. If you've already ready this story you don't need to read it again.*

 "Looks like it."

-"Don't have all day to stay around here.
-Got chores."
+"Don't have all day to stay around here."

-The deputy left the waiting room and followed the doctor to the treatment room.
-The patient laying on the treatment table had a slim build, dark brown hair, and looked to be about six feet tall.
-His clothes laid on the floor in a muddy heap.
+The deputy followed the doctor to the treatment room.
+The patient lying on the treatment table had a slim build, dark brown hair, and appeared to be about six feet tall.
+His clothes lay on the floor in a muddy heap.
 He was draped to his waist with a hospital sheet.
-A small gauze bandage and white tape covered his forehead.
-Powers noted the cuts and scrapes on his arms and face and the bruises on his chest Hampton had described.
+A small gauze bandage and white tape covered the left side of his forehead.
 The man's eyes fluttered open trying to focus.